spmabz/java-spring-boot/theory/1-http.md

 - **Request header:** Headers containing more information about the resource to be fetched or about the client itself.
 - **Response header:** Headers with additional information about the response, like its location or about the server itself (name and version etc.).
 - **Entity header:** Headers containing more information about the body of the entity, like its content length or its MIME-type.

-> ***The list below is not exhaustive, just those that are immediately relevant to this course.***

-### Caching
-- **Age:** The time in seconds the object has been in a proxy cache.
-- **Cache-Control:** Specifies directives for caching mechanisms in both, requests and responses.
-- **Expires:** The date/time after which the response is considered stale.

-### Conditionals
-- **Last-Modified:** It is a validator, the last modification date of the resource, used to compare several versions of the same resource.
-It is less accurate than ETag, but easier to calculate in some environments.
-Conditional requests using If-Modified-Since and If-Unmodified-Since use this value to change the behavior of the request.
-- **ETag:** It is a validator, a unique string identifying the version of the resource.
-Conditional requests using If-Match and If-None-Match use this value to change the behavior of the request.

-### Connection management
-- **Connection:** Controls whether or not the network connection stays open after the current transaction finishes.
-- **Keep-Alive:** Controls how long a persistent connection should stay open.

-### Content negotiation
-- **Accept:** Informs the server about the types of data that can be sent back.
-It is MIME-type.
-- **Accept-Encoding:** Informs the server about the encoding algorithm, usually a compression algorithm, that can be used on the resource sent back.

-### Cookies
-- **Cookie:** Contains stored HTTP cookies previously sent by the server with the Set-Cookie header.
-- **Set-Cookie:** Send cookies from the server to the user agent.

-### CORS
-- **Access-Control-Allow-Origin:** Indicates whether the response can be shared.

-### Downloads
-- **Content-Disposition:** Is a response header if the ressource transmitted should be displayed inline (default behavior when the header is not present), or it should be handled like a download and the browser should present a 'Save As' window.

-### Message body information
-- **Content-Length:** indicates the size of the entity-body, in decimal number of octets, sent to the recipient.
-- **Content-Type:** Indicates the media type of the resource.
-- **Content-Encoding:** Used to specify the compression algorithm.
-- **X-Forwarded-For:** Identifies the originating IP addresses of a client connecting to a web server through an HTTP proxy or a load balancer.

 ## HTTP Verbs